Business lease: offices above shop

 About this document

 This is an uncomplicated business premises lease for a separate letting of office or storage space in a building shared with a shop or other workspace.

 This short term lease should be used for letting offices or other rooms above a shop or other commercial premises.
 There is no provision for service charge recovery.

 Provided the term of the lease is seven years or less, it does not need to be registered at the Land Registry.

-If your tenants do share common services and facilities, Business lease: shop in parade may be more appropriate.
+If your tenants do share common services and facilities, our lease for a unit in parade of shops may be more appropriate.

-If there is only one tenant in the whole building, you should use Office lease agreement: self contained building.
+If there is only one tenant in the whole building, you should use our lease for a self contained office building.

 We also offer a lease for a retail unit or shop where the same tenant also rents office space within the same building.
-See Shop lease agreement.
+See our shop lease.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.

 The key features of this template can be summarised as: